tdobson/recipe-book/recipes/baked-potatoes.md

 - The microwave + oven method provides more flexibility in timing and can result in a crispier skin.
 - For a complete meal, consider adding a side salad or vegetable dish.

-## Storage
-Cooked potatoes can be stored in the refrigerator and reheated, but the recipe doesn't specify for how long.

-## Nutritional Information
-Not provided in the transcript.